 Thank you Puffin Foundation for a 2017 grant to support Art As Social Inquiry’s mission.

-The artist shares her subjects’ stories, and her own personal stories, epiphanies, and the eureka moment when she understood that compassion is for the courageous and fierce.
-And for those willing to persist, practicing compassion takes us to a peace and joy that sets our spirits free.
+The artist shares her subjects’ stories that challenged her to act.
+She demonstrated with portraits and signs in Washington DC for 5 months where she had a eureka moment.
+She understood that compassion is for the courageous and fierce.
+And for those willing to persist, practicing compassion takes us to our own peace and joy.

 For more information and to book this talk please write:email@example.com